Historic restorations are admired by most people but old houses are not for everyone.

 Each character defining feature you want to preserve must be identified and listed in the preservation easement document.
 Number and description of windows, porches and porch elements, wood siding, and exterior finishes, interior features such as non painted woodwork, antique kitchen sinks, even the land and landscape features that comprise the setting of the building.
 The character defining features that you worked so hard to protect will be protected when you are gone and/or the building is sold.

-Anyone can record a preservation easement in perpetuity on any property by going to a lawyer.
+Anyone can record a deed restriction or a preservation easement in perpetuity on any property by going to a lawyer.

 Each time the house ownership is conveyed to another owner, the easement is attached to the deed.